 Store the key in a safe place, such as in a password manager.

 When Docker restarts, you need to unlock the swarm.
-You will see an error like the following and services will not start.
+A locked swarm causes an error like the following when you try to start or restart a service:

 $ sudo service docker restart $ docker service ls Error response from daemon: Swarm is encrypted and needs to be unlocked before it can be used.
-Please use "docker swarm unlock" to unlock it.
+Use "docker swarm unlock" to unlock it.

 Enable or disable autolock on an existing swarm

 To enable autolock on an existing swarm, set the

 $ docker swarm update --autolock=true Swarm updated.
 To unlock a swarm manager after it restarts, run the `docker swarm unlock` command and provide the following key: SWMKEY-1-+MrE8NgAyKj5r3NcR4FiQMdgu+7W72urH0EZeSmP/0Y Please remember to store this key in a password manager, since without it you will not be able to restart the manager.

 encryption key used to read and write Raft logs are stored unencrypted on